outlearn-content/outlearn-modules/README.md

 An ideal Module provides good stand-alone learning value, making it a good candidate to be reused in many Paths.
 As you create your Module, we recommend that you avoid referencing other Modules within the Module content.
 If you do so, you run the risk of confusing learners who might see the Module in another learning Path that does not includes the referenced Module.

-To help make sense of the Modules in your Path, you can put in Context Pages (aka "Path Pages", or just "Pages").
+To help make sense of the Modules in your Path, you can put in Guide Pages (aka "Path Pages", or just "Pages").
 Pages are the glue that holds the Modules together.
 They let you add in more of your own personality as a curator of Modules created by others and they add context for the surrounding Modules.
 Pages are specific to a Path so you can talk about why you chose the Modules you did, how they fit together, what parts are super important, and how they relate to concepts your specific audience already understands.
 Use pages whenever a little expert context and commentary might be helpful.

 ### Outlearn Uses Markdown